-A recently published study on diversifying the conventional corn-soybean rotation common across the Midwest has made a splash in national media.
-The nine-year experiment found that adding small grains, red clover and/or alfalfa to our farming systems can greatly reduce the need for fossil fuels, chemicals and synthetic fertilizers, without sacrificing yields or profitability. [see Leopold Center news release]
+Recently published studies on diversifying the conventional corn-soybean rotation common across the Midwest have made a splash in national media.
+The 10-year experiment is finding that adding small grains, red clover and/or alfalfa to our farming systems can greatly reduce the need for fossil fuels, chemicals and synthetic fertilizers, without sacrificing yields or profitability. [see 2012 Leopold Center news release]

 It sounds good, but will it really work?
 How can we move from research to reality?
 Below you’ll find answers to some frequently asked questions about the study, which received funds from a Leopold Center competitive grant, the USDA National Research Initiative, the Iowa Soybean Association, and the Organic Center.

 Low-input, more diverse crop rotation systems are new in the sense that they use modern technology and tools and a modern understanding of ecological systems, but the underlying concept is time-tested.
 Farms with more diverse products and practices generally are more resilient.
 They have a long history in practice, and also in science.
 Integrated crop-livestock systems were widespread in northern Europe, England and much of North America until the 1960s, when the availability of low-cost synthetic fertilizer eliminated the need for diversity and encouraged farmers to specialize.